 We declare that we make every effort to ensure the proper security for the data we collect and we undertake measures to prevent third parties from interfering with personal data and the privacy of the people the data pertains to.
 The personal data you transmit to us will be used for the purposes set out in this document.

 We ask you to read this Privacy Statement carefully before using our websites and before providing any data.
-Any visitor who does not consent to the collection, use and disclosure of their data as set out in this statement and in any and every relevant privacy-related document binding either nationally or on a specific website will be requested to stop using MakoLab S.A.’s websites.
+Any visitor who does not consent to the collection, use and disclosure of their data as set out in this statement and in any generally applicable legal provisions is requested to stop using MakoLab S.A.’s websites.

 You may be required to provide your personal information:

-In a situation where the data you provide on a form or questionnaire is disclosed to a third party collaborating with us, MakoLab S.A. considers you to have granted the relevant permission to that party.
+In a situation where the data you provide on a form or questionnaire is disclosed to a third party collaborating with us and you were previously informed about this fact, MakoLab S.A. considers you to have granted the relevant permission to disclose the data to that party.

-The data you provide in this way are used by us solely for the purpose of performing a service, carrying out a process or arranging your participation in an event, as requested.
+The data you provide in this way are used by us solely for the purpose of performing a service, carrying out a process, arranging your participation in an event, or providing you with information as requested.

 For the purposes of this statement: